gauravcybersec/cybersec-hw/README.md

 We have installed the following Beats on these machines:
 - _Filebeat_
-- _Metrixbeat_
+- _Metricbeat_

 These Beats allow us to collect the following information from each machine:
-- _Filebeat collects log files under /var/log/ folder, which we use to track logon events, cronjob logs, authentication and authorization logs etc. Example: /var/log/secure log contains information related to authentication and authorization privileges.
-For example, sshd logs all the messages here, including unsuccessful login_
+- Filebeat collects log files under /var/log/ folder, which we use to track logon events, cronjob logs, authentication and authorization logs etc. Example: /var/log/secure log contains information related to authentication and authorization privileges.
+For example, sshd logs all the messages here, including unsuccessful login
-- _Metricbeats periodically collects system-wide and per-process CPU and memory statistics.
+- Metricbeats periodically collects system-wide and per-process CPU and memory statistics.
 Example it can be used monitor cpu usage.
 ![TODO: Update the path with the name of your diagram](Images/metric_beat.jpg)

 ### Using the Playbook